 As you all know, in Spring MVC, the controller is the class that will be responsible for preparing the Model and selecting View to display the data in the Model to the View.
 In the example we just created, we have the HomeController class as a Controller class.

-It adds the “serverTime” data to the Model and selects View as the home.jsp file located in /src/main/webapp/WEB-INF/views to render the interface.
+It adds the “serverTime” data to the Model and selects View as the home.jsp file which is located in the “/src/main/webapp/WEB-INF/views” folder to render the interface.

 The results will look like this:

-Beside preparation Model and selecting View, Controller class can also write data directly into the response stream without having to select any View.
-To do this, in the handle request method, we have to add another annotation, @ResponseBody.
+Besides preparing the Model and selecting View, the Controller class can also write data directly into the response stream without having to select any View.
+To do this, in the method which is handling requests, we have to add another annotation, @ResponseBody.

 For example, now, I add the @ResponseBody annotation to the home() method in the HomeController class as follows: